 Franchise Matters.
 Cable systems generally are operated pursuant to nonexclusive franchises granted by a municipality or other state or local government entity in order to utilize and cross public rights-of-way.
 Cable franchises generally are granted for fixed terms and in many cases include monetary penalties for noncompliance and may be terminable if the franchisee fails to comply with material provisions.
 The specific terms and conditions of cable franchises vary significantly between jurisdictions.
 Cable franchises generally contain provisions governing cable operations, franchise fees, system construction, maintenance, technical performance, customer service standards, and changes in the ownership of the franchisee.
 A number of states subject cable systems to the jurisdiction of centralized state government agencies, such as public utility commissions.
 Although local franchising authorities have considerable discretion in establishing franchise terms, certain federal protections benefit cable operators.
-For example, federal law caps local franchise is renewed, however, the local franchising authority may seek to impose new and more onerous requirements as a condition of renewal.
+For example, federal law caps local franchise fees and includes renewal procedures designed to protect incumbent franchisees from arbitrary denials of renewal.
+Even if a franchise is renewed, however, the local franchising authority may seek to impose new and more onerous requirements as a condition of renewal.
 Similarly, if a local franchising authority's consent is required for the purchase or sale of a cable system, the local franchising authority may attempt to impose more burdensome requirements as a condition for providing its consent.